-There are two kinds of Beneficial Owners, those who object to their name being made known to the Corporation, referred to as objecting beneficial owners ("OBOs") and those who do not object to being known by the Corporation, referred to as non-objecting beneficial owners ("NOBOs").
-In accordance with the requirements as set out in National Instrument 54-101 Communications with Beneficial Owners of Securities of a Reporting Issuer of the Canadian Securities Administrators, the Corporation has distributed copies (utilizing the Notice-and-Access Provisions) of the Notice of Meeting, this Circular, the form of proxy and the supplemental mailing list return card (collectively, the "Meeting Materials") (i) directly to NOBOs, and (ii) to the clearing agencies and Intermediaries for onward distribution to OBOs.
+There are two kinds of Beneficial Owners, those who object to their name being made known to the Corporation, referred to as objecting beneficial owners ("OBOs"), and those who do not object to being known by the Corporation, referred to as non-objecting beneficial owners ("NOBOs").
+In accordance with the requirements as set out in National Instrument 54-101 Communications with Beneficial Owners of Securities of a Reporting Issuer of the Canadian Securities Administrators ("NI 54-101"), the Corporation has distributed copies (utilizing the Notice-and-Access Provisions) of the Notice of Meeting, this Circular, the form of proxy and the supplemental mailing list return card (collectively, the "Meeting Materials") to the clearing agencies and Intermediaries for onward distribution to NOBOs and OBOs, via Broadridge Canada in Canada and Broadridge US in the United States.